-This module is based on the Otto Passive Mono, but has additionally a 8 bit shift register onboard.
-It has also a dedicated front panel with descriptive names for each jack instead on numbers 1-8.
+This module is based on the Digital8 module, but has a dedicated front panel with descriptive names for each jack instead of the numbers 1-8.

 The ADSR Expander is used as an expander to the manikk ADSR module.
 This module has digital outputs for all 8 jacks.
 The outputs are controlled (set or reset) by the master ADSR module.
-On the backside it has the same pins as the Otto Passive, but in addition to that it also has some pins for SPI-communication with the master module.
+On the backside it has the same pins as the Otto Passive, but in addition it also has some pins at the bottom, for SPI-communication with the master module.